Saitama Prefecture

 Chichibu is beautiful in every season, and each visit feels a little different.

-How to Get to Chichibu from Tokyo (Without a Car)
+How to Get to Chichibu from Tokyo (No Car Needed)

 The train’s wide windows let you watch the scenery change as you leave Tokyo behind.
 Once you arrive, you can explore on foot, rent a bike, or use local trains and taxis, depending on how much you want to see.